codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 Also:
 - [ ] prepare for next week training
-- [ ] prepare the slides for the code intro talk I'm giving in 10 days
 - [x] finish preparing for the fCC Paris meeting of next Saturday (meetup message, list, cheatsheet)

 #### Thoughts: